Florida city to honor 5 bank shooting victims in vigil

 Florida Gov. Ron DeSantis will attend the candlelight vigil Sunday in Sebring.

 Four SunTrust employees and a customer were killed in the bank's lobby Wednesday.
-Police arrested 21-year-old Zephen Xaver, who now faces five counts of premeditated murder.
+After a standoff with police, Zephen Xaver, 21, was arrested and is now facing five counts of premeditated murder.
+State Attorney Brian Haas has said it is likely that he will seek the death penalty.

-Two families are raising funds for expenses.
-One of the victims had three young children and seven stepchildren; another had recently begun working at the bank and was planning a trip to her native Mexico.
+Sebring police said families of two of the women are raising funds for funeral and other expenses.

 Digital Access For Only $0.99